anaumsharif/SOCIAL-MEDIA---BOTS/README.md

 # SOCIAL-MEDIA---BOTS
-Bots are computer programs that can help us do anything .Social Media boots are bots that can help us on social media platforms for posting , question-answering etc
+Bots are computer programs that can help us do anything .Social Media bots are bots that can help us on social media platforms for posting , question-answering etc
 Social Media Bots :
     They can post message , images and videos.
     They can answer questions and help us find information related a specific topic